MeTA Countries

-The seven pilot countries – Ghana, Jordan, Kyrgyzstan, Peru, the Philippines, Uganda and Zambia – vary enormously.
+The seven countries – Ghana, Jordan, Kyrgyzstan, Peru, the Philippines, Uganda and Zambia – vary enormously.
 But all their governments have made a high-level political commitment to sign up to MeTA’s core principles, to increase accountability at all levels of the medicines supply chain, and to work with the private sector and with civil society in order to take MeTA forward.

 The countries have made commitments to support the formation of a national secretariat and a MeTA National Stakeholder Forum and to make information available to the public on the quality, availability, pricing and promotion of medicines.
-Each pilot country selects its own priority areas for improvement in the medicines supply chain and these chosen areas become the focus of their work.
+Each country selects its own priority areas for improvement in the medicines supply chain and these chosen areas become the focus of their work.

 In Kyrgyzstan, a range of stakeholders are particularly concerned about high medicine prices and limited access to medicines in rural areas.